 Working more hours can mean that you get more time for professional development.

-You can get more out of a single day if you include your professional development objectives into your daily schedule.
+You can get more out of a single day if you include your leadership development objectives into your daily schedule.

 To do this, you should clearly define your career goals, figure out how long it will take you to achieve them, and plan how you will fit skill development into the time you fill at work.